Ah, early retirement! Pitch your hammock right now, because you’re not going back to the cubicle like everyone else! That sounds amazing, doesn’t it?

 Removing yourself from the mandates of the “rat race” allows you time and freedom to explore other interests in your life.
 Work becomes a choice and something you can determine in how it applies to your life in a meaningful way.

 You can return to work part-time, full-time or for a season.
 Again, we see the lines are a bit more blurry between work life and non-work life.

 With an FI approach to retirement, you aren’t limited by a traditional narrative.
 Retirement isn’t waiting to die, it’s beginning to live–and you have time on your side.

 As an FI devotee and a desire to learn, you are uninhibited by the constraints of needing to work for a paycheck.
 This becomes the perfect stage of life to learn and study anything that captures your interest.

 Early retirement allows you to light a spark of curiosity!
 And the time to learn new skills, try new businesses, and diversify your investments with a bit of elbow grease.
 You can work, build, create, travel, explore; to become a student of life instead of a workhorse.
 Even actually hanging that symbolic hammock, wherever you choose.

 If you’re in the FI community, you value your time and the true gift of giving your time to others.
-Luckily, you also have the financial flexibility to pursue things that may not pay well or pay at all, but you feel called to do the work.
-You also have the choice of spending more time with loved ones, which is priceless.
+And when you have the financial flexibility to pursue things that may not pay well or pay at all, but you feel called to do the work, you have the freedom to do so.

-Learning the violin, volunteering with foster children, building a shelter for rescue dogs, or starting your own 501c3 are pursuits that may not pay the bills, but can bring meaning of life and give purpose that money can’t buy.
+Learning the violin, volunteering with foster children, building a shelter for rescue dogs, or starting your own 501c3 are pursuits that may not pay the bills, but can bring meaning to your life and give purpose that money can’t buy.

 For those on the FI path, the division between “working” and “retirement” can be blurry, customizable, and flexible, developing and changing over time.
 With FI, you have the ability to make your retirement look exactly how you want it–with or without work.